Baccarat: All About the Baccarat Game

 NetEnt

-A leader in the development of premium online casino products and gaming software, NetEnt has added several virtual and live dealer games of baccarat to its collection.
-The award-winning Swedish studio is fully licensed and it offers hundreds of casino games to operators in various regulated markets, including most of Europe.
+A leader in the development of premium online casino products and gaming software, NetEnt has added several virtual and live dealer baccarat games to its collection.
+The award-winning Swedish studio is fully licensed and offers hundreds of casino games to operators in various regulated markets, including most of Europe.

 Microgaming

-Microgaming is another giant in the online gambling industry and with more than 25 years of experience, the company manages to provide great entertainment, huge jackpots, and popular titles among all major gaming categories.
-Its portfolio includes hundreds of online slots, dozens of video poker variations, as well as many classic casino games such as baccarat, roulette, and blackjack.
+Microgaming is another giant in the online gambling industry, and with more than 25 years of experience, it provides great entertainment, huge jackpots, and popular titles across all major gaming categories.
+Its portfolio includes hundreds of online slots, dozens of video poker variations, and many classic casino games such as baccarat, roulette, and blackjack.

 Playtech

-Playtech is one of the largest developers of gaming software for the global gambling industry and its collection of games is exceptionally diverse and colorful.
-Many of Playtech’s slots feature stunning graphics and exciting bonus features but its table games are equally impressive – smooth gameplay, convenient design and layout, and a wide range of table limits.
+Playtech is one of the largest developers of gaming software for the global gambling industry, and its collection of games is exceptionally diverse and colorful.
+Many of Playtech’s slots feature stunning graphics and exciting bonus features, but its table games are equally impressive – offering smooth gameplay, a convenient design and layout, and a wide range of table limits.

 RealTime Gaming

-RealTime Gaming or simply RTG is one of the oldest companies that create software for the online gambling market.
-The gaming studio was established in the United States in 1998 and today, it has a nice selection of card and table games, alongside its huge range of colorful video slots.
+RealTime Gaming, or simply RTG, is one of the oldest companies creating software for the online gambling market.
+The gaming studio was established in the United States in 1998, and today it offers an impressive selection of card and table games, along with a wide range of colorful video slots.

 FAQ